 Brijuni as refuge and "nursery" of species

-The area of Brijuni is the only island group in the northern Adriatic that has resisted the harmful consequences of industry and the expansion of tourism, which again makes it very unique and priceless in terms of value.
+The area of Brijuni is the only island group in the northern Adriatic that has resisted the adverse consequences of industry and the expansion of tourism, which again makes it very unique and priceless.
 Its waters are the only refuge and "nursery" for many plant and animal species which, under the influence of pollution, tourism and overfishing are quickly disappearing in other parts of western Istria and northern Adriatic.